-Where there is sufficient demand for an after preschool care program, which may include caring for school age children, an additional worker may be approved (up to a maximum of a 3-worker program) subject to the program having the physical capacity to accommodate the additional children and meeting financial viability requirements.
+Where there is sufficient demand for an after preschool care program, which may include caring for school age children, an additional educator may be approved (up to a maximum of a 3-educator program) subject to the program having the physical capacity to accommodate the additional children and meeting financial viability requirements.
+Funding for this will be throughout the calendar year, to enable preschool and school age children to attend during school holidays.